mit-quest/necstlab-damage-segmentation/docs/data_ingestion.md

 1. Use Terraform to terminate the appropriate GCP virtual machine (`terraform destroy`).
 Once Terraform finishes, you can check the GCP virtual machine console to ensure a virtual machine has been destroyed.

 Note:
-- `ingest_raw_data.py` assumes that if `dmg` appears in the zip filename that the zip file has annotations.
-If no `dmg` appears it assumes it contains images.
+- `ingest_raw_data.py` assumes that if `dmg` appears in the zip filename, then that the zip file has annotations.
+If no `dmg` appears, then it assumes it contains images.